TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 If __`Sorceress`__ is enabled, then Sorceress staves and orbs can be gambled.

-If __`Warlock`__ is enabled, then Warlock grimoires can be gambled.
-If you do not have the Warlock DLC, this option has no effect.
+If __`Warlock`__ is enabled, then Warlock grimoires and daggers can be gambled.
+If you do not have the Warlock DLC, this option has no effect (and daggers can normally be gambled).

 If __`Only add normal items`__ is enabled, then only normal items - not exceptional and elite item type - will be added to gamble.txt.
 This is the way other items are put into gamble.txt, but may need to be disabled if there is a problem